jmccune/blog_philcomp/_posts/2017-03-02-Principled-Development.markdown

 - Architects work between the boundaries of system components or [bounded contexts](https://martinfowler.com/bliki/BoundedContext.html).
 They specify the zoning rules and laws, the communication, versioning, etc. requirements between these various portions of an application.

-- Architects are responsible for technical governance: "Governance ensures that stakeholder needs, conditions and options are evaluated to determine balanced, agreed-on enterprise objectives to be achieved; setting direction through prioritization and decision making; and monitoring performance and compliance against agreed-on direction and objectives" [COBIT Governance]
+- Architects are responsible for technical governance: "Governance ensures that stakeholder needs, conditions and options are evaluated to determine balanced, agreed-on enterprise objectives to be achieved; setting direction through prioritization and decision making; and monitoring performance and compliance against agreed-on direction and objectives" [COBIT Governance]   While architects are responsible, they are not the only ones involved in the governance-- as the organization and technical teams in particular are stakeholders in that definition.

 ### Testing Principles ###